 Participation in clubs is voluntary and brings with it certain inherent risks.
 It is important that club members, advisors and coaches be aware of such potential risks.
 These may include, but are not limited to, physical injury, loss of life or limb, personal property damage or loss, pain, and mental or emotional trauma.

 All participants must have their own personal insurance.
-Liability waiver forms must be completed and signed prior to activities.
+Liability waiver forms must be completed and signed prior to activities and must be kept by the club advisor during and immediately following the activity.
 Liability waivers are available through Student Affairs.

 On-Campus FoodAn outside caterer may be used to purchase food.
 See Purchasing Procedures for Catering.